dsi-clinic/the-clinic/admin/schedule.md

 For each repo you are assigned, you should:
 - identify three random python files or notebooks that have been touched this quarter
 - create a md file for each repository and complete this checklist for each file: https://github.com/dsi-clinic/the-clinic/blob/main/rubrics/final-technical-cleanup.md

-- run `cocoa <dir> --lint --date 2024-03-18` on the cloned repo and copy/paste the output into a md file By Friday at 5pm, you should return to me two md files for each repository you've been assigned.
+By Friday at 5pm, you should email me one md file for each repository you've been assigned.
 Thank you for your help!
 ```

 ### Week 11